1915 Avezzano earthquake

 The 1915 Avezzano earthquake or 1915 Fucino earthquake occurred on 13 January in central Italy at 07:52:42 local time.
 The shock had a moment magnitude of 6.7 and a maximum Mercalli intensity of XI (Extreme).
-The epicenter was located in the town of Avezzano (which was destroyed) in the Province of L'Aquila.
+The epicenter was located in the city of Avezzano (which was destroyed) in the Province of L'Aquila.
 Around 30,000 direct fatalities and $60 million in damage resulted from the earthquake.

 Tectonic setting

-The central Apennines of Italy are dominated by extensional tectonics as a result of either roll-back associated with continuing subduction of the Adriatic Plate or northeastward movement of the Adriatic Plate relative to the Eurasian Plate.
+The central Apennines of Italy are dominated by extensional tectonics as a result of either roll-back associated with continuing subduction of the Adriatic plate or northeastward movement of the Adriatic plate relative to the Eurasian plate.
 The epicentral area of the earthquake lies within the Fucino Basin, an area of active rifting with a Pliocene to recent fill of greater than 1 km of fluvial to lacustrine sediments.
 Since the Late Pliocene the subsidence has controlled by a set of NW-SE trending, SW-dipping normal faults, including the Marsican Hwy Fault (MHF) and the San Benedetto dei Marsi–Gioia dei Marsi Fault (SBMGF), which bound the northeast side of the basin.